Munich Re eyes flat reinsurance prices, economy risk

-MONACO, Sept 9 (Reuters) - Munich Re expects reinsurance prices and conditions will be largely stable when it renews billions of euros worth of contracts with its insurance company clients at the start of 2013, though economic risks complicate the outlook.
+MONACO (Reuters) - Munich Re (MUVGn.DE) expects reinsurance prices and conditions will be largely stable when it renews billions of euros worth of contracts with its insurance company clients at the start of 2013, though economic risks complicate the outlook.

 The world’s biggest reinsurer said in a statement on Sunday that there is “sufficient capacity” in the market for now, a view that chimes with industry observers who predict the supply of reinsurance will exceed demand in the coming months, capping reinsurers’ room to raise prices.

-Credit rating agency Moody‘s, for example, calculated that about $6 billion in new capital has entered the already adequately capitalised reinsurance sector since 2011.
+Credit rating agency Moody‘s, for example, calculated that about $6 billion in new capital has entered the already adequately capitalized reinsurance sector since 2011.

 “Excess capital tends to drive down revenues and margins,” Moody’s said.